 How are construction punch lists being managed on jobsites today?
 Take a look at some of findings from the report:

-The goal of any construction punch list is to ultimately get to zero—meaning all punch list items have been officially crossed off and the project is officially closed out.
+The goal of construction punch lists is to ultimately get to zero—meaning every punch list item is officially crossed off and the project is officially closed out.

-But how do teams get to cross off the last punch list item before everyone has officially tapped out?
-The key to getting to punch list zero faster is in how you design and manage your punch lists.
-Below, we’ll take a look at 6 winning strategies to take punch list management to the next level.
+But how do teams get to cross off the last list item before everyone has officially tapped out?
+The key to getting to zero faster is in how you design and manage your lists.
+Below, we’ll take a look at six winning strategies to take punch list writing and management to the next level.

 Read more: How Clayco is Making "Zero Punchlists" a Reality

 Generally, the punch list isn’t created until after the walkthrough is complete.
-Nonetheless, this doesn’t mean that construction punch lists need to be created towards the very end of a project.
+Nonetheless, this doesn’t mean that punch list writing needs to happen towards the very end of a project.
 Instead, it works better to start generating a punch list earlier on in the project as a regular check in on construction quality.

-Think about using a punch list format right from the kickoff of the project.
-When implemented at the start of a project, construction punch lists can be used to create workflow and standards for starting the project on the right foot.
-They ensure that everyone is on the same page and knows what needs to be done at every stage of the project.
+Think about using a punch list checklist right from the kick-off of the project.
+When implemented at the start of a project, they can be used to create workflow and standards for starting on the right foot.
+This way, everyone is on the same page and knows what needs to be done at every stage of the project.
 They even go a step further and make sure that everyone knows which items on the punch list they are accountable for well before project closeout.

 It’s smart to design a rolling list, or "punch list-as-you-go," that adapts to the project as it unfolds.
 This model includes consistently checking work duties during the entire project.
 Each task should be assigned with a specific closeout schedule for every task.

-Laying out the many aspects of the project also shows whether there are holes in the project specifications or contract that need to be addressed.
-During the project, you should consistently meet with the project owner or stakeholders to know what needs to be done before handoff and to ensure all their specifications and project requirements are being met.
+Laying out the many aspects of the project also shows whether there are holes in the specifications or contract that need to be addressed.
+During the project, you should consistently meet with the project owner or stakeholders to know what needs to be done before handoff, so their specifications and project requirements are being met.

 Even using a punch list format for your inspections is a fantastic way to align your team on quality throughout construction.
-A punch list structure fits the goal of quality control well.
+Punch list writing fits the goal of quality control well.
 Its checklist nature is perfect for giving quick oversight as well as documenting exactly what needs to be fixed and whether it has been completed.

-To carry out this construction punch list management strategy, it’s wise to create a specific list that addresses safety and quality measures that can be reviewed during jobsite visits.
-If possible, it helps to involve a wide-range of team members from the general contractor, designer and even owner to make sure all aspects of the project are being done to expectations.
+To carry out this management strategy, it’s wise to create a specific list that addresses safety and quality measures that can be reviewed during jobsite visits.
+If possible, it helps to involve a wide range of team members from the general contractor, designer and even owner to make sure the project is being done to expectations.

-Identify construction punch list technology that will keep your team on track and enable you to easily check off and track issues directly from the field.
+Identify construction punch list software to keep your team on track and make it possible for you to easily check off and track issues directly from the field.
 One option is adopting construction collaboration technology that is powered by the cloud.
-Technology will be even more powerful if it is made for mobile devices so that team members can easily track and use from their smartphones and tablets.
+Punch list software can be even more powerful if it is made for mobile devices so that team members can easily track and use from their smartphones and tablets.

-Punch list technology can enable real-time communication even when team members are in different locations.
+Punch list applications make real-time communication possible, even when team members are in different locations.
 Rather than wait to receive paper lists, the entire team can stay on top of task completions when they happen.
-All in all, this helps ensure a faster and more efficient punch list management for your construction project.
+This makes for faster and more efficient punch list management for your construction project.

 Ownership and accountability are critical concepts in effective construction management.
-As mentioned, it’s essential to create a punch list that you implement early on in a project.
-But the punch list won’t streamline or guide your project if no one knows what they’re responsible for.
-That’s why it’s essential to assign items to specific people or teams and to make sure accountability is built into the punch list management process.
+As mentioned, it’s essential to create a punch list checklist that you implement early on in a project.
+But it won’t streamline or guide your project if no one knows what they’re responsible for.
+That’s why it’s essential to assign punch list items to specific people or teams and to make sure accountability is built into the punch list management process.

-In this area, technology helps to streamline the process.
-Software, like Autodesk Construction Cloud mobile, are available to allow you to assign, alert and track people for what specific items they are accountable for.
-These programs also increase visibility so everyone else on the team can see who’s responsible if any questions arise.
-This method helps keep everyone on the same page and holds people responsible for their tasks.
+In this area, technology helps the process of managing a punch list.
+Construction software, like Autodesk Construction Cloud mobile, is available to so you can assign, alert and track people for the specific items they are accountable for.
+Software for punch lists can also increase visibility so that everyone else on the team can see who’s responsible if questions arise.
+This method helps keep everyone on the same page and holds people responsible for their punch list items.

 To employ this strategy for your team, give each person the appropriate details he needs, including the due date for completion of each task.
 If required, liability can be included in the contract in case a particular party does not complete their end of the bargain.